ALL ABOUT PEPPERMINT OIL

 CONTRAINDICATIONS FOR PEPPERMINT OIL

+As per NAHA guidelines, New Directions Aromatics (NDA) does not recommend the ingestion of essential oils.
 In low dilutions, this oil is non-toxic and thus does not irritate the skin; however, its Menthol content can potentially cause irritation to the skin and mucus membranes.
 It should never be used around the eyes, inner ears, and any sensitive areas.
 Due to its stimulant properties, using Peppermint oil daily could interfere with sleep patterns.

 The following symptoms can also be the result of overdose: skin rashes, urinary problems, abdominal pain, diarrhea, nausea, vomiting, slow or rapid breathing, convulsions, depression, and in severe cases, unconsciousness.